-Records of Arizona Big Game Awards
+Records of Arizona Big Game

-Each year there is competition recognizing unique wildlife entries in a number of categories.
-All entries received by May 1 following the calendar year the animal is taken are automatically entered in the competition.
+Each year there is a competition recognizing unique wildlife entries in a number of categories.
+All entries received by May 1st following the calendar year the animal is taken are automatically entered in the competition.
 Entries received after the May 1st deadline are not eligible for the annual competition but will still be entered into the next record book.

-2017 Honorable Mention awards were presented to:
+2020 Honorable Mention Awards were presented to:

 The Annual Competition includes the following species: pronghorn, typical Coues deer, non-typical Coues deer, typical mule deer, non-typical mule deer, typical elk, non-typical elk, desert bighorn sheep, Rocky Mountain bighorn sheep, bison, javelina, black bear, cougar and wild turkey.
 (The jaguar was put on the protected species list in 1968, and Arizona was included in the area in which jaguars are protected under the Endangered Species Act in 1997).
 To learn more click here: Annual Competition Rules